vtexdocs/help-center-content/docs/tracks/en/exporting-and-importing-via-a-price-spreadsheet.md

    - **Calculated price table:** The final price that will be displayed in the store, which does not include promotions.
 4. Click the `Export table` button.
 > Then, the selected price table will open.
 5. In the file that opened, fill out the rows with the SKU price data.
+The exported Price Table contains only products with registered prices, products without a price do not appear in the spreadsheet.
 To better understand the meaning of each field, read our article on [filling out an import spreadsheet's base price fields](https://help.vtex.com/en/tutorial/preencher-campos-da-planilha-de-importacao-de-precos-base--4Jox8TeQ5feqAn78TZ0DNA) or [filling out an import spreadsheet's fixed price fields](https://help.vtex.com/en/tutorial/preencher-campos-da-planilha-de-importacao-de-precos-fixo--50RFoH3ruV97FJgeBUCURh).

+>⚠️ The export of price tables in **XLSX** format is limited to 1,048,576 rows due to an Excel limitation.
+Exports exceeding this limit will result in an error.

 After the export is complete, you will receive the spreadsheet in your VTEX store email.
 You can also download the export by clicking the`Download export` button.